ublue-os/website/docs/images/bazzite/FAQ.md

 ## I would like to contribute to Bazzite.
 Where do I start?

 Thank you for being so eager to contribute to the project!
 We have documentation for contributing [here](/images/bazzite/CONTRIBUTING).
 This documentation also links to our roadmap for future plans with the project.
+Testing Bazzite and reporting issues is some of the most helpful contribution in its current state.